-Flight Centre Travel Group Limited (FLT) endorses the ASX’s Corporate Governance Principles and Recommendations and complies with each recommendation.
+Flight Centre Travel Group Limited (FLT) endorses the Australian Securities Exchange’s (ASX) Corporate Governance Principles and Recommendations and complies with each recommendation.

-This statement is current as at 30 June 2018 and has been approved by the FLT board.
+This statement is current as at 30 June 2021 and has been approved by the FLT Board.

 1. Lay solid foundations for management and oversight